CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

             except TypeError as e:
                 log.debug(e)

-These parsers can also be made faster by setting the optional :attr:`~chemdataextractor.parse.base.BaseParser.condition_phrase` attribute.
+These parsers can also be made faster by setting the optional :attr:`~chemdataextractor.parse.base.BaseParser.trigger_phrase` attribute.
 The parse element contained in this attribute is run before the root phrase is run, which can result in substantial performance improvements if the root phrase is large and complicated.
 However, in the case of :python:`BpParser` above, the root phrase itself is so simple that setting this attribute could make the parser slightly slower.
-You should consider setting the :attr:`~chemdataextractor.parse.base.BaseParser.condition_phrase` for real, more complicated parsers if you are finding the parser to be running too slowly.
+You should consider setting the :attr:`~chemdataextractor.parse.base.BaseParser.trigger_phrase` for real, more complicated parsers if you are finding the parser to be running too slowly.

 Using Automatic Parsers
 ----------------------------